 About Rabbi Minich

 Binyamin Daniel Minich is a descendant of Levi family - a Crimean Jewish (krymchak) family, which lived at Crimean peninsula for at least 500 years.
-He was born in Ukraine in 1987.
-He grew up at Reform Jewish community in Kerch and in 2002, at the age of 15, he made aliyah by himself with Naale project.
+He was born in 1987, in Kerch, Crimea, Soviet Union.
+Benny grew up at Reform Jewish community in Kerch and in 2002, at the age of 15, he made aliyah with Naale project.

-After his military service, Benny started studying Jewish thought and psychology in the University of Haifa.
-As he achieved BA degree in Haifa, he entered the Israeli Rabbinic program at the Taube family campus of the Hebrew Union College - Jewish Institue of Religion in Jerusalem.
+After his military service at the IDF, Benny started studying Jewish thought and psychology at the University of Haifa.
+As he achieved BA degree in Haifa, he began studying at the Israeli Rabbinic program at the Taube family campus of the Hebrew Union College - Jewish Institue of Religion in Jerusalem.
 He achieved his ordination from Rabbi Andrea L. Weiss in November 2019.

 Rabbi Minich serves in Israel and abroad in Hebrew, English, Ukrainian and Russian.
 He leads 'Daniel' congregation in Jaffa and works at Daniel Centers for Progressive Judaism in Tel Aviv.
-He researches political philosophy and Jewish liturgy and is a PhD student at the Department of Jewish thought at Bar Ilan University in Ramat Gan.
+He researches political philosophy, Jewish homiletics (darshanut) and liturgy and is a PhD student at the Department of Jewish thought of Bar Ilan University in Ramat Gan.

 Rabbi Binyamin Minich is a proud member of the Israeli Council of Progressive Rabbis (MARAM) and the Central Conference of American Rabbis (CCAR).

-He also serves as a member of Limmud FSU Israel's organizational committee and is a member at the board of 'Rabbis for Human Rights' organization.
+He serves as a member of Limmud FSU Israel's organizational committee and a member at the board of 'Rabbis for Human Rights'.

 Benny lives in Kfar Saba with his wife, Dr. Elena Minich, and their two sons - Hadar Yosef and Levi Moshe.